WeTechHK/Universal-BCOS-DOC/source/advance/pos/faqs/index.md

 Proof-of-stake requires nodes, known as validators, to explicitly submit a crypto asset to a smart contract.
 If a validator misbehaves, this crypto can be destroyed because they are "staking" their assets directly into the chain instead of indirectly via energy expenditure.

 Proof-of-work is much more energy-hungry because electricity is burned in the mining process.
-Proof-of-stake, on the other hand, requires only a very small amount of energy - Ethereum validators can even run on a low-powered device such as Raspberry Pi.
-Ethereum's proof-of-stake mechanism is thought to be more secure than proof-of-work because the cost to attack is greater, and the consequences to an attacker are more severe.
+Proof-of-stake, on the other hand, requires only a very small amount of energy - Universal BCOS validators can even run on a low-powered device such as Raspberry Pi.
+Universal BCOS's proof-of-stake mechanism is thought to be more secure than proof-of-work because the cost to attack is greater, and the consequences to an attacker are more severe.

 Proof-of-work versus proof-of-stake is a contentious topic.
 [Vitalik Buterin's blog](https://vitalik.eth.limo/general/2017/12/31/pos_faq.html#what-are-the-benefits-of-proof-of-stake-as-opposed-to-proof-of-work) and the debate between Justin Drake and Lyn Alden give a good summary of the arguments.